lemredd/calculator/dx/CONVENTIONAL_COMMITS.md

 this will refer only to the developer's most used scoped types.
 May add more if necessary.

 Scope		| Description
 --- | ---
-*git:*		| refers to changes in any git configuration *lint:*		| refers to changes in ESLint configuration *ux:*		| refers to changes that would affect user experience *dx:*		| refers to changes that would affect developer experience *ui:*		| refers to changes in the interface (HTML or CSS)
+*git*		| refers to changes in any git configuration *lint*		| refers to changes in code adhering to set ESLint rules *ux*		| refers to changes that would affect user experience *dx*		| refers to changes that would affect developer experience *ui*		| refers to changes in the interface (HTML or CSS) *helper*	| refers to changes in helper methods or its tests *cmpnt*		| refers to changes in components or its tests *intg*		| refers to changes in integration or its tests *E2E*		| refers to changes end-to-end tests